 After all the creditor claims are paid and property of the estate has been liquidated, the funds left over are distributed to family members according to the will or probate court.

 Once the personal representative has taken all actions necessary for estate administration, the estate probate attorneys can proceed with closing the estate.

-As your probate estate attorneys, John Holliman and Melanie Bradford listen carefully to your wishes and goals.
-They understand how stressed and anxious people become when grieving for the deceased, while handling the details of settling the loved one’s estate.
-They take the time to analyze your particular situation and offer solutions that are tailored to your unique situation.
-Call us today at 205-663-0281 for a free consultation.
-We treat you like family.
+As your probate estate attorneys, John Holliman or Melanie B. Holliman (formerly Melanie B. Bradford) will listen carefully to your wishes and goals.
+They understand how stressed and anxious people become when grieving for the loved one deceased, while handling the details of settling the deceased's estate.
+They take the time to analyze your specific situation and offer solutions that are tailored to your unique needs.

 L to R Top: Brandi Dipiazza, Kim Morrison, Betty Blalock, Melanie Bradford Holliman, John Holliman, Christine Graham